Here is why left turns are more dangerous than right turns:

 Another proposed solution is to give left-turning vehicles their own turning phase.
 For an allotted period, the movement in an intersection would be restricted to left turns only.
 However, this measure is not feasible at every intersection, which allows left turns.

 New York City's Vision Zero, a New York Department of Transportation (DOT) initiative to eliminate traffic deaths and serious injuries, implements various measures.
 For example, installing leading priority intervals at intersections and testing safer, slower left turn designs, like marking a guiding radius, placing permanent plastic delineators, or rubber curbs with delineators on the double centerline.
 DOT also takes every opportunity to incorporate left-hand restrictions, dedicated left-turn signals, and protected bicycle lanes.

 Why can't you turn left in Jersey?
 Another solution, developed and implemented in the state of New Jersey since the late 1950s, is to design jughandles that remove left-turning vehicles from higher-speed left lanes.
 If designed correctly, jughandles are efficient and can reduce the rate of accidents.
 However, both traffic analysts and the public complain that the design of the current jughandles is obsolete.

 Injured in a Car Accident?
 Contact Miami's Best Car Accident Attorney

 Transportation departments from many states are taking second looks and rethinking the mechanics of making a left turn.

 The ultimate goal is to find ways to improve safety and reduce the likelihood of all types of collisions.
 Accidents involving left-hand turns highlight how important it is to have a highly experienced car accident attorney to represent you.

-At The Law Offices of Sean M. Cleary, we fully evaluate the facts of your case to establish if the collision was, at least, partially the fault of the other driver, possibly allowing you to file a claim or lawsuit to recover money for your injuries.
+At The Law Offices of Sean M. Cleary, we thoroughly evaluate the facts of your case to establish if the collision was, at least, partially the fault of the other driver, possibly allowing you to file a claim or lawsuit to recover money for your injuries.